Azure/portaldocs/portal-sdk/generated/top-extensions-browse.md

 </AssetType>
 ```

-<a name="curating-browse-assets"></a>
-# Curating browse assets

-When adding a new 'Asset' to your extension and exposing it through the 'All services' menu, by default it will be grouped in the 'Other' category.
-In order to get your 'Asset' correctly categorized you will need to make a request to the Portal Framework to curate your 'Asset'.

-For the portal to correct curate your 'Asset' we will need the 'ExtensionName' and 'AssetName' as defined in your extension.

-Please contact [ibizafxpm@microsoft.com](mailto:ibizafxpm@microsoft.com) with the following template:

-Subject: 'Browse curation requestion - YourAssetName'
-Body:

-- 'ExtensionName - YourExtensionName'
-- 'AssetName - YourAssetName'
-- 'KindName - YourKindName' (If applicable)
-- 'Category - DesiredCategory'
-- 'Portal environment - portal.azure.com (etc...)'

-<a name="customization-of-browse-for-resources-not-available-in-azure-resource-graph"></a>
 # Customization of Browse for Resources not available in Azure Resource Graph

 If your resource type is not available in Azure Resource Graph, you can still customize the browse experience.
 While there are compelling reasons to move your resource type to the Azure Resource Graph, if your resources are untracked, currently you cannot use the Azure Resource Group.
 Using ARM browse as a fallback is a possibility until more support for untracked resources is available.

-<a name="customization-of-browse-for-resources-not-available-in-azure-resource-graph-customizing-columns"></a>
 ### Customizing columns

 By default, ARM Browse only shows the resource name, group, location, and subscription.
 To customize the columns, add a view-model to the `AssetType` and indicate that you have custom Browse config: